-Some of the most popular global footwear fashion brands originate in the UK, such as Dr. Martens, Hunter Boots, and Clarks.
-The iconic British brand Dr. Martens, active in markets outside the UK, has seen its worldwide sales skyrocketing to over 450 million British pounds in 2016.
+Some of the most popular footwear fashion brands in the UK include Dr. Martens, Hunter Boots, and Clarks.
+The iconic British brand Dr. Martens, also active in markets outside the UK, has seen its worldwide sales skyrocket to over 900 million British pounds in the financial year 2022, roughly double the revenue from the financial year 2019.
 The brand was acquired by the London-headquartered European investment company Permira in 2014.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.

 In the following 4 chapters, you will quickly find the 26 most important statistics relating to "Footwear industry in the United Kingdom (UK)".